Piefayth/blog/content/pages/aiken1/index.md

     )
     .complete()
 ```

+In this instance, we parameterize the validator from TypeScript with a secret of `"new secret"`.
+Calling the contract is otherwise identical, besides the updated secret.

 This is interesting, because now we can create new contracts in our client applications at runtime.
 Users could each provide a custom code word and receive a custom minting policy that only works with the word they've chosen.
 But this has a potentially fatal flaw: the tokens minted by each user will have a unique policy id.
 They _aren't the same token_.
 In certain cases, like creating a gift card, that can be desirable - a policy mints a single gift card for a single payment by a single user.
 In our case, all this means is we aren't any closer to having dynamic state!
 We're exactly where we were before.
 Each unique minting policy has a single, hardcoded code word; we just have many policies now.